Boris Stechkin

-Boris Sergeyevich Stechkin (1891–1969) was a Russian Empire scientist, engineer and inventor.
+Boris Sergeyevich Stechkin (24 July 1891 – 2 April 1969) was a Russian and Soviet scientist, engineer and inventor.
 He developed a theory of heat engines and was involved in construction of many Soviet aircraft engines.
 He was also co-developer of Sikorsky Ilya Muromets (the first four-engine airplane and bomber, 1913) and Lebedenko's Tsar Tank (the largest armored vehicle in history, 1916–1917).
-He died in Moscow on April 2, 1969.
+He died in Moscow on 2 April 1969.